official-stockfish/Stockfish/Readme.md

 * [In this wiki,](https://www.chessprogramming.org) many techniques used in Stockfish are explained with a lot of background information.

 * [The section on Stockfish](https://www.chessprogramming.org/Stockfish) describes many features and techniques used by Stockfish.
 However, it is generic rather than being focused on Stockfish's precise implementation.
-Nethertheless, a helpful resource.
+Nevertheless, a helpful resource.

 * The latest source can always be found on  [GitHub](https://github.com/official-stockfish/Stockfish).
 Discussions about Stockfish take place in the [FishCooking](https://groups.google.com/forum/#!forum/fishcooking) group and engine testing is done on [Fishtest](http://tests.stockfishchess.org/tests).
 If you want to help improve Stockfish, please read this [guideline](https://github.com/glinscott/fishtest/wiki/Creating-my-first-test) first, where the fundamentals about Stockfish development are explained.